Fish Lead Free

 Fishleadfree.ca

-Funding for this change was provided by Wolfe Lake Association ( Committed to the long-term health and enjoyment of Wolfe Lake, founded in 1986) Charleston Lake Association (oldest Lake Association in Canada, founded in 1890) and Charleston Environmental Lake Association (protecting, restoring and improving the natural resources of Charleston Lake)
+Funding for this change was provided by Wolfe Lake Association (Committed to the long-term health and enjoyment of Wolfe Lake, founded in 1986,) Charleston Lake Association (oldest Lake Association in Canada, founded in 1890,) and Charleston Environmental Lake Association (protecting, restoring and improving the natural resources of Charleston Lake.)

 Steering Committee

-A Let’s Get the Lead Out steering committee was recently formed which includes:
+A "Let’s Get the Lead Out" steering committee has been formed, which includes:

 • Margie Manthey and Donna Garland from Wolfe Lake Association